bjrimell/travel/README.md

 - Having created these two controllers, we also want to create a service.
 Create a directory at public/js/services and n that location create a new file called NerdService.js
 - The NerdService  can be setup to get Nerd data from the DB by calling the API endpoint we setup earlier at /api/nerds, when we created the routing.js file.
 We can also tell it to be used to delete Nerd data, or to create a new one.
 It is a service file that we can rely on to talk with the database layer.
 - As it stands, the only thing close to working so far, using what we have now setup in the nerd service, is the Get function, because we have setup a route for that.
 We haven't setup any routing for the other functionality anywhere.
+- Now add a new public/index.html file and have it include references to the front-end resources pulled down from Bower. e.g. <script src="libs/angular/angular.min.js"></script> and also the Controllers and Services created in the preceding steps. e.g. <script src="js/controllers/MainCtrl.js"></script>
+    <script src="js/controllers/NerdCtrl.js"></script>
+    <script src="js/services/NerdService.js"></script>
+- Also in the index.html file refer to the new Angular app and controller in the body HTML tag. e.g. <body ng-app="sampleApp" ng-controller="NerdController"> and insert the <div ng-view></div> where views can be injected.
+- Create any HTML files that will be injected into the ng-view defined int he step above.
+- Create a new Angular App app.js file at public/js in which you define all the components, controllers, and services to be used